Data handling with Pandas![link image 69](/icons/link.svg)

 california_housing_train.sort_index().head()

-As in this case the rows were already sorted, we set ascending=False
+Since the rows were already sorted in this case, we set ascending=False

 california_housing_train.sort_index(ascending=False).head()

-If what you want is to sort the columns, you need to introduce axis=1
+If you want to sort the columns, you need to set axis=1

 california_housing_train.sort_index(axis=1).head()